An Inheritance Is a Legacy, Not a Joint Asset

-For many, this is the first encounter with "Sudden Wealth Syndrome"—a disorienting mix of anxiety and pressure.
-You are not just receiving money; you are receiving a legacy, an artifact of a lifetime of work, and the responsibility to steward it wisely.
+For many, this is the first encounter with that "sudden wealth" chaos—a disorienting mix of anxiety and pressure.
+You are not just receiving money; you are receiving a legacy.

 And in that disquieting moment, it is terrifyingly easy to make one small, irreversible mistake.